tzachiazo1/yoshi/website/docs/yoshi-server/getting-started.md

 import HttpClient from "yoshi-server-client";
 import { greet } from "./greeting.api";

-const client = new HttpClient({ baseUrl: "/_api/projectName" });
+// For Business Manager modules, we map all api requests to '/_api/projectName' const client = new HttpClient({ baseUrl: "/_api/projectName" });

 client.request(greet, "John").then(data => {